 Marlins Press Release

-Marlins make four selections on first night of Draft
+Marlins make eight selections on Day Two of First-Year Player Draft

-Moran, who is a finalist for the 2013 USA Baseball Golden Spikes Award for the top amateur player in the country, is a junior All-American at the University of North Carolina.
+On the first day of the Draft, the Marlins selected University of North Carolina All-American third baseman Colin Moran with the sixth overall pick.
+Moran is a finalist for the 2013 USA Baseball Golden Spikes Award for the top amateur player in the country.
 He leads the NCAA with 86 RBI this season and is batting .348 with 13 home runs.
 Moran was named the 2013 Atlantic Coast Conference Player of the Year, leading the Tar Heels to the ACC championship and the No. 1 overall seed in this year's College World Series.